 The good news is you’re not alone.
-The even better news is that there is a LOT you can do to help your child and your doctor manage your child’s ADHD symptoms.
+The even better news is that there is a LOT you can do to help your child and your doctor manage your child’s ADHD symptoms such as jumping all the time.
 You don’t have to just sit back and blindly accept the diagnosis.

 So do your research!
 Talk to your doctor and take action.
 Your child deserves it and so do you!